GMOD/jbrowse-components/website/docs/config/CramAdapter.md

 fetchSizeLimit: {
       type: 'number',
       description:
-        'used to determine when to display a warning to the user that too much data will be fetched',
+        'size in bytes over which to display a warning to the user that too much data will be fetched',
       defaultValue: 3_000_000,
     }
 ```